yqrashawn/conflux-portal-docs/docs/en/portal/API_Reference/Conflux_Provider.md

 ## Properties

-Useful for knowing whether `window.conflux` is Conflux Portal, but not much else.
+Useful for knowing whether `window.conflux` is ConfluxPortal, but not much else.

-### conflux.isConflux Portal
+### conflux.isConfluxPortal

-`true` if the user has Conflux Portal installed, `false` otherwise.
+`true` if the user has ConfluxPortal installed, `false` otherwise.

 ### conflux.networkVersion (Deprecated)